-Year Ended D December 31,
+Year I Ended December 31,

-2013 2012
+2014 2013

-Audit Fees (1) \$ 728,000 \$ 700,000
+Audit Fees (1) \$ 797 7,000 \$ 728,000

-Audit-Related Fees (2) 25,000 25,000
+Audit-Related Fees (2) 45 5,000 45,000

-Tax Fees (3) 91,000 46,850
+Tax Fees (3) 0 91,000

-All Other Fees (4) 41,500 148,465
+All Other Fees (4) 70 0,000 41,500

-Total \$ 885,500 \$ 920,315
+Total \$ 912 2,000 \$ 905,500

-- (1) Represents the aggregate fees and expenses billed for (a) the audit of the Company's annual financial statements, (b) the reviews of the financial statements included in the Company's Quarterly Reports on Form 10-Q, (c) other statutory and regulatory filings or engagements and (d) the audit of the Company's internal controls over financial reporting. - (2) Represents the aggregate fees billed for audit-related fees related to assurance and related services.
+- (1) Represents the aggregate fees billed for (a) the audit of the Company's annual financial statements, (b) the reviews of the financial statements included in the Company's Quarterly Reports on Form 10-Q, (c) other statutory and regulatory filings or engagements and (d) the audit of the Company's internal controls over financial reporting. - (2) Represents the aggregate fees billed for audit-related fees related to assurance and related services.
 Includes, among others, the audit of the Company's employee benefit plans and other accounting related consultations. - (3) Represents the aggregate fees billed for tax compliance, tax advice and tax planning services.
-These professional services include assistance in the preparation of the Company's various federal, state and local tax returns, tax consultation and various amendments. - (4) Represents the aggregate fees billed (a) with respect to the 2013 Fiscal Year, for (i) services rendered in connection with the Company's acquisition of a business in Canada and (ii) out-of-pocket expenses incurred by EisnerAmper LLP in connection with services rendered to the Company and (b) with respect to the fiscal year ended December 31, 2012, for (i) due diligence services rendered in connection with two business acquisitions and (ii) out-of-pocket expenses incurred by EisnerAmper LLP in connection with services rendered to the Company.
+These professional services include assistance in the preparation of the Company's various federal, state and local tax returns, tax consultation and various amendments. - (4) Represents the aggregate fees billed (a) with respect to the 2014 Fiscal Year, for services rendered in connection with the Company's acquisition of a business and (b) with respect to the fiscal year ended December 31, 2013, for services rendered in connection with the Company's acquisition of a business in Canada.